Vincent-Mattana/Decoder/project-context.md

    - "Next Message" button in the top-right corner

 2. **Middle Section**:
+   - "Secret Message:" title is centered horizontally at the top of the message container
+   - Message code eye emoji appears inline directly next to the title for easy access
    - Secret message container is vertically centered between the title and keyboard
    - Message uses large runic symbols (2.25rem font size) for better visibility
    - Gray background fits tightly around the message content
    - Message container adapts to content size
+   - Spaces between words have double-width gaps (1rem) for improved readability

 3. **Bottom Section**:
    - Alphabet keyboard is fixed at the bottom of the screen